-The Metal Detector Module is a basic but complete metal detector.
-Just add power and start finding treasure in your couch seat cushions.
+The Metal Detector Module is a very basic but complete metal detector.
+Just add power and start finding treasure under your couch seat cushions.

 - Metal Detector Module